MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-register-aad.md

 > [!NOTE]
 > The Microsoft Teams Toolkit registers the Azure AD application in an SSO project.

-> [!NOTE]
+> [!IMPORTANT]
 > There are some important restrictions that you must know:
 > - Only user-level Graph API permissions are supported, that is, email, profile, offline_access, OpenId.
 If you require access to other Graph scopes, such as User.Read or Mail.Read, see [Get an access token with Graph permissions](tab-sso-graph-api.md).
 > - It is important that your application's domain name is the same as the domain name you have registered for your Azure AD application.
 > - Currently, multiple domains per app are not supported.
-> - The user must set `accessTokenAcceptedVersion` to 2 for a new application.
+> - You must set `accessTokenAcceptedVersion` to 2 for a new application.
 This configuration is made in the Manifest option on Azure AD portal.

 In this section, you'll learn: